Click below to skip to individual topics:

 Children start learning about their bodies at a very young age, and they learn from you.
 Convey respect and delight for your child's body.
 Teach your child that bodies need to be well cared for, exercised, and appreciated.
 Your positive attitude about your child's body will help your child develop a positive sense of self-awareness.

-Changing Table Gameschanging table games
+Changing Table Games

 The changing table is a great place to play affectionate games with your child.
 Keep some toys handy for your child to play with, in case you're not in the mood for games.
 But if you are, here are some you and your child might enjoy.